Anthropology (2022 - 2024)

 ANTH-UA 220 Identical to RELST-UA 645.
 Oliphant, Zito.
 4 points.

 This course introduces the long-standing and complex connection between religious practices and various media.
 We'll analyze how human hearing, vision, and the performing body have been used historically to express and maintain religious life through music, voice, images, words, and rituals.
-Time will then be spent on more recent electronic media such as cassette, film, television, video, and the Internet.
-Students should note that an anthropological/historical perspective on studying religion is pursued in the course.
+Time will then be spent on more recent electronic media such as radio, film, television, video, and the Internet.
+An anthropological/ historical perspective on studying religion is pursued.